Regions of Eritrea

 The regions of Eritrea are the primary geographical divisions through which Eritrea is administered.
 Six in total, they include the Central, Anseba, Gash-Barka, Southern, Northern Red Sea and Southern Red Sea regions.

 At the time of independence in 1993 Eritrea was arranged into ten provinces.
 These provinces were similar to the nine provinces operating during the colonial period.
 In 1996, these were consolidated into six regions (zobas).
-Gash-Barka Region was the largest and the most densely populated region and is called the "bread-basket".
+Gash-Barka Region is the largest and sparsely populated region and is called the "bread-basket".

 The People's Front for Democracy and Justice or PFDJ (originally Eritrean People's Liberation Front) rules the country and its regions as a single-party totalitarian government.
 The regional and local elections are conducted on a periodic basis on a restricted framework.
 All men and women of any ethnic or religious background are eligible to vote.
 No parties or groups other than PFDJ are allowed to contest and the elections are presided by representatives from PFDJ.

 History

-At the time of independence in 1993 Eritrea was arranged into ten provinces and they were Asmara (the capital of Eritrea), Akele Guzay,Barka, Denkalia, Gash-Setit, Hamasien, Sahel, Semhar and Seraye.
+At the time of independence in 1993 Eritrea was arranged into ten provinces and they were Asmara (the capital of Eritrea), Akele Guzay, Barka, Denkalia, Gash-Setit, Hamasien, Sahel, Semhar, Senhit and Seraye.
 These provinces were similar to the nine provinces operating during the colonial period.
 In 1996, these were consolidated into six regions (zobas).
 The boundaries of these new regions are based on catchment basins.
 Critics of this policy contend that the Government of Eritrea was erasing the historical fabric of Eritrea while proponents believe that these new Regional boundaries would ease historical land disputes.
 Furthermore proponents of this policy argue that basing boundaries on an important natural resource would ease the planning of its use.